Last Updated on July 16, 2020

 Work and Study Permits in the Rest of 2020

-Canada has continued to allow Temporary Foreign Workers to travel to Canada during the coronavirus crisis, recognising the vital role they play in food and economic security.
+Canada has continued to allow Temporary Foreign Workers to travel to Canada during the coronavirus crisis, recognizing the vital role they play in food and economic security.

 IRCC announced an exemption for TFWs on March 26 2020, and officials are prioritizing NOC codes seen as vital to the Canadian economy.